MicrosoftDocs/power-automate-docs/flow-docs/intune-support.md

 Follow these steps to create an [app protection policy](https://docs.microsoft.com/intune/app-protection-policies) that requires Microsoft Flow mobile app users to enter a PIN before they can access the app.

-## Test the app protection policy.
+## Test the app protection policy

 After you've created the app protection policy and assigned users to the Azure AD group, it's time to use the Microsoft Flow mobile app and confirm the policy works.

 To confirm the policy works, follow these steps:

 1. Install the Microsoft Flow mobile app on a device whose platform matches one of the platforms you defined in the app protection policy.
-1. Sign into the mobile app with an account that's in the Azure AD group that restricts use of the mobile app to users who have a PIN.
+1. Sign in to the mobile app with an account that's in the Azure AD group that restricts use of the mobile app to users who have a PIN.

 You'll then be prompted to:
 1. Install the Company Portal.